This thick and comforting roast pumpkin soup recipe is made from a handful of simple ingredients, and is a delicious and healthy cold weather soup.

 Pumpkin and peanut soup – an easy pumpkin soup that gets its creaminess from peanut butter

-Creamy carrot soup with ginger – a vegan soup made with coconut milk
+Pumpkin carrot soup – a vegan soup made with carrots, pumpkin, warming spices and enriched with coconut milk

 Dairy free creamy mushroom soup – thickened with walnuts